-Karamojong in Matheniko Game Reserve The recent discovery of Gold in the Matheniko county has helped put focus on the area and its wildlife.
-The Uganda Wildlife Authority has taken advantage of this new found positive publicity to market the Matheniko game Reserve and entire Karamoja Region as a worthwhile destination in Uganda.
+Karamojong in Matheniko Game Reserve The recent discovery of Gold in Matheniko County has helped put focus on the area and its wildlife.
+The Uganda Wildlife Authority has taken advantage of this newfound positive publicity to market the Matheniko game Reserve and the entire Karamoja Region as a worthwhile destination in Uganda.
 With Uganda’s growing Tourism industry, the reserve has become a magnet for those who wish to experience something different.
 The Uganda Wildlife Authority is stepping up its game in the park.

 If this happens, the area would rival the best of Tanzania and Kenya.

 Matheniko Wildlife Reserve is open to visitors throughout the year.
 The Reserve receives most visitors during the dry season – December to January and June to September.
 There are fewer visitors during the rainy season because of the poor park roads.
 The roads are few and not well maintained consisting mainly of murram.
 These become very slippery with some sections impassable after heavy rains.

 The best time to visit is shortly after the rains have stopped.
-This is the time when the park is still very green and extremely beautiful offering amazing photo opportunities of the vast mountains, rocks, valleys and shrubs.
+This is the time when the park is still very green and extremely beautiful offering amazing photo opportunities of the vast mountains, rocks, valleys, and shrubs.

 The Karamoja plateau is marked by countless massive rocks and mountains.
 Climbing one of the large rocks in Matheniko Wildlife Reserve can be an alternative to hiking the more difficult mountains like Elgon or the Rwenzori ranges.
-This is particularly true for first time hikers.
+This is particularly true for first-time hikers.
 Climbing to the top of one of the rocks in Matheniko Wildlife Reserve will present you with picturesque views of the vast Karamoja plains and wildlife.

 The Karamojong have an intriguing dress code with artificially made facial and body scars that signify beauty.
 The women put on beautiful beads to enhance their appearance.
 Like any human society, they have artists and pieces for sale to tourists at reasonable prices.
 Perhaps the most crowing thing to a Karamojong village is attending a cultural dance show.
 If you have visited the Maasai people, then you may have an idea of what the Karamojong dance is about.

 Matheniko game Reserve is dominated by rocks.
 Some of the paintings date back to about 3,500 years ago.
 While visiting the reserve, an arrangement can be made to go and spot some of these paintings.
 The Nilotics and Kushites were responsible for these great works of art.
 The paintings offer an idea of what life was then and what kind of animals roamed the plains then.